 The STANSW Young Scientist Awards have just signed off on a major initiative for NSW Rural secondary students which will be known as the STANSW Rural Young Scientist Awards.

-Under the four-year agreement the STANSW Rural Young Scientist Awards offers the following incentives to encourage and support STEM education in rural NSW:
+Under the four-year agreement between the Sapphire Foundation and STANSW, the STANSW Rural Young Scientist Awards offers the following incentives to encourage and support STEM education in rural NSW:

 1. STANSW Rural Young Scientist Awards will be allocating an annual prize pool of $4000 (to be reviewed

 annually) to be divided amongst the top scoring projects (at level 4 or 5) from Rural areas as identified by school postcode, or in the event of homeschoolers, their home postcode.
 To be eligible, Rural secondary schools are considered to be those outside a radius of 70 km from Sydney, Newcastle, Wollongong and Canberra, except where the town is on the Dept. of Education ‘Rural and Remote Schools’ list

 2. The top two projects by Year 9-12 Rural students, not already chosen for the ISEF team, will be selected as prizewinners to join the Young Scientist ISEF team on an all-expenses paid trip.
 For 2018, the International Science and Engineering Fair will be in Pittsburgh, USA.

 3. One teacher from a rural secondary school, and who has submitted multiple high standard student projects, will be selected through EOI as a prizewinner to chaperone the Rural ISEF students, starting from 2018 Pittsburgh.